-Wildlife conservation is the primary reason for my involvement in wildlife photography.
+Wildlife conservation is the primary reason for my own involvement in wildlife photography and for running photo tours.
 As such, I place the welfare and value of our subjects above the value of any photograph of them.
-This philosophy is embodied in my Wildlife FIRST rules of conduct that guide our actions during all my photo tours.
+This philosophy is embodied in my Wildlife FIRST! rules of conduct that guide our collective actions during all my photo tours.
 These four simple ethical rules state that:

-- 1. Ethical wildlife photographers should engage in passive wildlife photography only.
-This means striving to capture images of wildlife behaving as naturally as possible and without the photographer taking any actions to guide the subject(s) toward desirable settings and/ or backdrops or elicit specific "poses". - 2.
-Ethical wildlife photographers should do nothing intentional to alter or influence the behaviour of their subjects for the purpose of photography.
-This includes not intentionally influencing their distribution in space or their behaviour.
-This translates into not engaging
+1. We engage in PASSIVE wildlife photography only.
+This means we strive to capture images of wildlife behaving as naturally as possible and without the use of "set-ups", contrivances, or any actions that could guide the subjects toward desirable settings and/or backdrops or elicit specific "poses".

-- in any form of luring or baiting (or any other form of food supplementation).
-Additionally, it extends to not using any sound to alter the behaviour of the subject for the purpose of photography, including using predator and/or prey calls, song or vocalization playbacks, vocal clicking, or making any other sound to cause the subject to alter its ongoing behaviour and look at the photographer. - 3.
-While conforming to and working within any legal guidelines determining minimum allowable approach distances, ethical wildlife photographers should allow the wildlife subject regardless of the species to determine the subject-to-photographer distance it is comfortable with.
-This principle serves to reduce stress on the subject and also allows the capture of photographs of the subject behaving in a more natural, and often more interesting, fashion. - 4.
-Ethical wildlife photographers always consider both their individual and the overall collective effects photographic activities can have on the subject(s).
-This includes being aware of your total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing the subject.
-In practice this means the photographer may have to withdraw from the subject and cease photographic efforts of it, especially if there is any indication that his or her presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
-This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are simultaneously or sequentially sharing the same subject(s).
+- 2. We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
+This means we do not engage in any form of luring or baiting (or any other form of food supplementation).
+Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us). - 3.
+While respecting any legal guidelines on minimum approach distances, we always allow the wildlife subject regardless of the species to determine the distance it is comfortable with between itself and us.
+This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion. - 4.
+We strive to always consider and minimize the impact that our own photographic activities and the overall impact of all photographic activities have on the subject(s).
+This includes being aware of our total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing that same subject.
+In practice this means I (or we) will often break contact and withdraw from the subject and leave it in peace, especially if there is any indication that our presence is impacting on the subject's behaviour (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
+This consideration is always important - and may become even MORE important if multiple photographers or groups of photographers are simultaneously or sequentially sharing the same subject(s).